Kthyeon/FINE_official/dynamic_selection/README.md

-# ELR and Co-teaching With CLK and SAME
+# Robust Loss and Co-teaching With FINE
 This is a PyTorch implementation for the robust loss functions and Co-teaching families.
 This also include the TFT framework regarding CLK and SAME.